hasindu2008/slow5tools/docs/commands.md

 `slow5tools merge [OPTIONS] dir1/file1.slow5 dir2/file2.slow5 ...`

 Merges multiple SLOW5/BLOW5 files into one SLOW5/BLOW5 file.
 If multiple samples are detected, the header and the *read_group* field will be modified accordingly.

-*  `-s, --slow5`:
-   Outputs in text-based SLOW5 format.
+**  `-b STR , --to STR`:
+   Output in the format specified in STR which can be `slow5` for SLOW5 ASCII or `blow5` for SLOW5 binary (BLOW5) [default value: blow5].
-*  `-b, --blow5 compression_type`:
+*  `-c, --compress compression_type`:
-   Outputs in BLOW5 format. `compression_type` can be `bin` for uncompressed binary, `gzip` or gzip-based compression.
+   Outputs the compression method for BLOW5 output. `compression_type` can be `none` for uncompressed binary, `gzip` for gzip-based compression.
+This option is only effective with -t blow5 [default value: gzip].
-*  `-c INT`, `--compress INT`:
-   Outputs compressed BLOW5 at compression level specified by INT (compression levels 1 to 9 as in gzip).
-This option is in-efective if `-s` is specified or `-b bin`.
 *  `-o FILE`, `--output FILE`:
    Outputs converted contents to FILE [default value: stdout]
 *  `--tmp-prefix` STR:
     Write temporary files to the directory specified by STR [default value: ./slow5_timestamp_pid].
-Same conditions as for `-d` applies.
+If a name is provided, a directory will be created under the current working directory.
+Alternatively, a relative or absolute path can be provided, as long as the immediate parent directory exists (e.g., if /path/to/foo is given, /path/to should already exist).
+For prevent overwriting your data, the program will terminate with error if the provided directory name already exists and is non-empty.
+* `-t, --threads INT`:
+   Number of threads

 ### s2f

 `slow5tools slow2fast [OPTIONS] file1.slow5/file1.blow5/dir1 ... -o fast5_dir`